grabermtw/Second-Floor-Smash/Documentation/AddingStages.md

 ![Diagram of the left side of the "Platform" GameObject that is in the ProvingGround scene](Images/platformdiagram.jpg)

 2. Feel free to add other things to your stage.
 Create a new folder with your stage's name as a subfolder in Assets/Stages and keep any assets you add to the project for your stage in there.
-#### Note: Your stage's folder in Assets/Stages must have the same name as the name of your stage's scene.
-This is necessary for when the characters try to load their audio mixers.
 3. If you create new types of platforms or obstacles or stage-related scripts or something fancy that you think could be useful in other future stages, put them in Assets/Stages/Shared Stage Assets.
 #### Note: to test your stage with one character, simply enter play mode while in your stage's scene.
 To test with more than one character at a time, you'll need to complete Part 4 of this guide and then run the game from the Hub scene and select the stage from the Stage Select screen.
 ## Part 3: Updating StageManagement